HoIIy/ISTE432/devbook.md

 ## Deployment and Packaging
 * This project is public in Github.

-Instructions for cloning it and utilizing it are in README.txt and an additional live version will be linked once the project is complete.
+Instructions for cloning it and utilizing it are in README.md and an additional live version will be linked once the project is complete.